Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 What if God, choosing to show his wrath and make his power known, bore with great patience the objects of his wrath — prepared for destruction?
 23 What if he did this to make the riches of his glory known to the objects of his mercy, whom he prepared in advance for glory — 24 even us, whom he also called, not only from the Jews but also from the Gentiles?
 25 As he says in Hosea: “I will call them `my people’ who are not my people; and I will call her `my loved one’ who is not my loved one,” [Hosea 2:23]

-We first note that Paul is not talking about individuals, he is referring to a category of people.
-The word "objects" is not actually plural in the Greek.
-The word is skeuos, a vessel, into which wrath is emptied, i. e. men appointed by God unto woe, hence... fitted to receive mercy...
+We first note that Paul was not talking about individuals, he was referring to a category of people.
+"Objects" is skeuos, a vessel, into which wrath is emptied, i. e. men appointed by God unto woe, hence... fitted to receive mercy...

-The word suggests a ship fitted ("prepared") for either the wrath of God [vs. 22] or the mercy of God [vs.23].
-That is, those who are not His people are equipped like a sea going vessel to carry His wrath.
+The word suggests a ship, fitted ("prepared") for either the wrath of God [vs. 22] or the mercy of God [vs.23].
+That is, those who are not His people are equipped like a vessel to carry His wrath.

 Second, notice that the category of people who are vessels of wrath are subject to His "great patience."
 If indeed the vessel fitted for destruction is destined for that fate, why would God be patient with them unless their fate is not actually sealed?

-It seems that Paul is not discussing predestination so much as he is intent on telling his readers that those who were previously excluded now have become chosen.)
+It seems that Paul was not discussing predestination so much as he is intent on telling his readers that those who were previously excluded now have become chosen.)

 In particular, God’s election to salvation in no way depends on what the elect do or decide (Rom.
 9:11).
 (We again quote the passage.
 Ro.
 9:11-12: